 Vaarsuvius had trouble remembering the...
 "Bird-That-Miss-Starshine-Named"... that is, Blackwing.
 No wonder the familiar wasn't so keen on helping his wizard or even talking to the elf, until V made amends.

 Accidental Murder: Or in this case, Accidental Mass-Murder — Familicide.
-In addition to the very much intended deaths of one quarter of the world's black dragons, Vaarsuvius also accidentally wiped out the entire Draketooth family (being descended from the union of a human and one of those dragons), and everyone connected to the Draketooth clan (including Tarquin's ninth wife).
+In addition to the intentional deaths of one quarter of the world's black dragons, Vaarsuvius accidentally wiped out the entire Draketooth family (being descended from the union of a human and a black dragon), and everyone connected to the Draketooth clan (including Tarquin's ninth wife).

-invoked General Tarquin and Minister Malack are both Lawful Evil and power-hungry (and Tarquin will get revenge for any perceived insult), but they're also enjoyable company and very gracious hosts.
+General Tarquin and Minister Malack are both Lawful Evilinvoked and power-hungry, but they're also enjoyable company and gracious hosts.

 Thog is so cheerful and friendly, it's easy to forget that he'll kill hundreds of innocent NPCs for little (if any) reason.

 Afterlife Antechamber: The Lawful Good afterlife has several layers of this.
 Eugene Greenhilt is stuck waiting outside the pearly gates due to giving up on his Blood Oath.
 Once you're through the gates, there's a mountain arranged in different levels of increasingly-abstract pleasure.
 The lowest level (and the only one we see) is basically a fancy resort where you can sort out the urges "having your soul stuck in a glorified sausage" leaves you with.
 "True perfect enlightenment" is at the very top.